ayush111111/MaskvsNoMask/README.md

 Created to explore https://teachablemachine.withgoogle.com/train

-The "image" section of the website is based upon MobileNet architecture
+The "image" section of the website is based upon MobileNet architecture, and uses transfer learning to differentiate between classes